chamberlainpi/bigp-globals/README.md

 `node app.js -c prod` *(see options below)*

-You should then see some output indicating the Express server started.

-:clap: :clap: :clap: Congrats! :clap: :clap: :clap:
+You should then see some output indicating the Express server started. :clap: Congrats! :clap:

 :question: What's happening exactly?
 ------------------------------------